Beyond the Dirac Delta: Mitigating Diversity Collapse in Reinforcement Fine-Tuning for Versatile Image Generation: Computation of Diversity Evaluation Metrics

 \textbf{Vendi Score} (\cite{friedman2022vendi}) is a diversity metric that quantifies the effective number of distinct modes captured by a set of images.
 Unlike distance-based metrics, the Vendi Score provides a single value that represents the effective rank or intrinsic dimensionality of the generated feature distribution.
 It operates by first extracting high-dimensional feature embeddings from the images.
 These embeddings are then used to construct a kernel matrix $K$, where each entry $K_{ij}$ measures the similarity between samples $i$ and $j$.
 The score is computed by applying a mathematical function (specifically, the effective rank calculation) to the eigenvalues $\lambda_i$ of this normalized kernel matrix, often using the exponential of the negative entropy of the eigenvalues:

 A higher Vendi Score indicates greater diversity, as it implies that the images are more spread out in the feature space, corresponding to a higher effective number of captured modes.
 The metric is invariant to the sample size, making it a robust measure for comparing the diversity of different generative models.
-We compute the pairwise distances based on the absolute value of the reward function.
-Specifically, the pairwise distances are given by: